EdgeCaseZA/FeedStoreAPI/_posts/2019-04-18-Rev-24-Commercial-Listings-Features.md

 ---
 The [documentation](/FeedStoreAPI/docs) has been updated to the latest revision: 24

-Non-breaking change: Additional listing information pertaining to Commercial Listings (Sales & Rentals) has been added to the XML snapshot where applicable.
+**Non-breaking change**: Additional listing information pertaining to Commercial Listings (Sales & Rentals) has been added to the XML snapshot where applicable.

 *COMING IN THE WEEK OF 22 - 26 APRIL*